-*Beginning Fall 2022, the following immunizations and vaccinations will be required: MMR, Td or Tdap and Varicella.
-Students who do not comply with the updated policy will have a registration hold added to their student account, preventing their ability register for spring 2023 courses
+*Students who do not comply with the policy may have a registration hold added to their student account, preventing their ability register for spring 2023 courses.

 - Please visit your medical provider or physician to determine if you live or work in a high prevalence area for tuberculosis, or a high-risk area.
 This determination should be made and confirmed by your medical provider or physician.

 When does the Medical Record and Immunizations Policy go into effect?